oauth-everything/passport-deviantart/README.md

 =====================================

-A [Passport](http://passportjs.org/) strategy for authenticating with [Deviantart](https://www.deviantart.com/) using the OAuth 2.0 and the Deviantart API.
+A [Passport](http://passportjs.org/) strategy for authenticating with [Deviantart](https://www.deviantart.com/) using OAuth 2.0 and the Deviantart API.

 This module lets you authenticate using Deviantart in your Node.js applications.
 By plugging into Passport, Deviantart authentication can be easily and